Sonu125691/Chatbot_DUK_Admission_Assistant/README.md

 - After the **first cleaning cycle**, the extracted text became **933 lines** but still contains noise and broken formatting.
 - To improve retrieval accuracy, only **two Markdown header levels** were used: `#` for Main sections and `##` for Sub-sections.
 Using only these two levels helped the retriever read the data more clearly and increased answer accuracy.
 - After testing the chatbot multiple times and refining the data further, additional cleaning was performed and the final optimized dataset became **677 lines**, resulting in more reliable retrieval and better model accuracy.

+### 2️⃣ Hybrid Chunking & Embedding Preparation

+- A hybrid chunking strategy was used to prepare the text for retrieval.
+  - First, the cleaned Markdown file was split using `MarkdownHeaderTextSplitter`, based on the `#` and `##` headings.
+This produced 29 structured chunks.
+  - After that, a second split was done using `RecursiveCharacterTextSplitter` with a chunk size of 250 tokens and a 60-token overlap.
+This produced 43 final text chunks.
+  - The 250-token size was chosen intentionally because the embedding model can process approximately 256 tokens, so staying within 250 prevents loss of information.
+- For embedding generation, the model `sentence-transformers/all-MiniLM-L6-v2` was used.
+  - This model converts text into 384-dimensional embeddings.
+- Once the embeddings were generated, they were saved into a FAISS vector database.